 Normally, no academic work done prior to acceptance as a student in the Master of Theology degree program will be credited toward that program.
-The one exception to this policy is course 81020: Graduate Research Seminar, which may be taken as a Master of Divinity student at Southern.
+The one exception to this policy is course 81020: Graduate Research Seminar, which may be taken as a Master of Divinity student or as a Special Student.

 Two programs of study are available to Th.M. students.
 The traditional program of study leading to the Master of Theology degree requires the submission and defense of a thesis.
-In addition, the following coursework in doctoral colloquia and doctoral seminars or advanced level master's electives must be completed with passing grades.
+In addition, the following coursework must be satisfactorily completed.
 At least one doctoral seminar must be included in the program of study.
 The doctoral colloquia and at least two of the seminars/electives must be completed in the student's major area of study.